vbaconnet-ledger/developer-portal/_docs/transport/web-hid-usb.md

 ```

 The browser will ask you that the website is malicious, to continue, click on "advanced settings" and then on "continue to the localhost site".
-Now you can test to connect your Ledger device on your android just like the [previous step](#web-app-test).
+Now you can test to connect your Nano on your android just like the [previous step](#web-app-test).